shipshapecode/shepherd/docs-src/tutorials/04-cookbook.md

 ### Progress Indicator

-Using the already exposed API, you could add a progress indicator of your chosing for each step to let your users know how far into a tour they may be.
+Using the already exposed API, you could add a progress indicator of your choosing for each step to let your users know how far into a tour they may be.

 The example below uses the [Step](https://shepherdjs.dev/docs/Step.html) `options`